UCF/UCF-Degree-Search-Plugin/README.md

 ## Installation Requirements ##

 * typahead.js with bloodhound v0.11.1+ (Can serve from CDN with plugin option)
+* angular and angular-route v1.6.4+ (Can serve from CDN with plugin option)
+* The angular degree search currently depends on the [Athena Framework](https://github.com/UCF/Athena-Framework) for default styles.

 ## Development & Contributing ##